 Bible Quotes: Patience in the Bible

-Just as a starting point, the word “wait” comes from an old French word meaning “to watch, like a sentry.”
-Patience originates with the Latin, patientia “patience, endurance, submission”
+Let’s look at the word “wait.”
+The word “wait” comes from an old French word meaning “to watch, like a sentry.”

 Would you please let me know if this made sense to you?

 And, I have something for you.
 I have compiled two pages of Bible quotes on patience for you.
 Please print this page, front and back, and stick it in your Bible, tape it to your bathroom mirror, cut it into pieces and tape some to your mirror, some to your computer, above your sink, by your desk at work…wherever you can and need to see them.

 Inspiring Bible Quotes Resources

 (This is my go-to Bible.
 It’s large print and just feels nice in my hands.)